cherry003/Utilities/Readme.md

 ## Getting Started

 These are modules that could be used in c++ projects on Windows platform.
-This project is tested on Visual Studio 2019 with precompiled header disabled.
+This project is built and tested on Visual Studio 2019 with precompiled header disabled.

 ## Steps to disable precompiled header in Visual Studio